Dean's Advisory Council

-Dean's Advisory Council**

 Dempsey Fontana, PLLC

 James Fontana is the co-founder and managing partner of Dempsey Fontana, PLLC.
-With nearly 30 years of experience as an attorney specializing in government and commercial contracts, Fontana is able to provide high quality legal services to companies who contract with US federal, state, and local government agencies as well as foreign government agencies.
+With over 30 years of experience as an attorney specializing in government and commercial contracts, Fontana is able to provide high quality legal services to companies who contract with US federal, state, and local government agencies as well as foreign government agencies.
 He also has experience executing mergers and acquisitions in both the government technology and commercial sectors.

 Fontana earned his BS in economics from American University and his JD from the James E. Beasley School of Law at Temple University.